 After the walk, there are a couple of restaurants to enjoy traditional cuisine with a view and I recommend tasting the trofie al pesto or pasta al sugo di noci paired with local wines.

-Camogli is located at only 20km east of Genova.
+Camogli is located only 20km east of Genova.
 Trains from Genova leave from Brignole train station and the journey to Camogli – San Fruttuoso takes only 20 minutes.

 Where to stay: B&B Frugis